Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 - Material is treated with Polygiene

-- The vest is expensive and if you want a hydration bladder you would need to purchase one separately
+- The vest is expensive, and if you want a hydration bladder it’s an additional purchase

 Best Extra Large Capacity